Bring your students to experience Prince Edward Island National Park!

 The following facilities are available in the Brackley-Dalvay section of the park:

 |Brackley Beach Complex

 Take your class to Greenwich, Prince Edward Island National Park for a self-directed visit to this majestic coastal landscape.
 Along the Greenwich Dunes Trail, interpretive panels will help you discover rare sand dune formations and explore a variety of habitats including old fields, forests, ponds, sand dunes and beaches.
 The trail is 4.5 km return, so please allow 1.5 to 2 hours to complete your trip.

 Enhance your visit by touring the Greenwich Interpretation Centre to see over 20 interactive exhibits and a spectacular 12-minute multimedia presentation on 10,000 years of human history in the area.
 Please allow 45 minutes for a complete visit of the centre.

-In 2015, the Greenwich Interpretation Centre will be opened daily, starting June 17.
-Please note that operational hours will vary as follows:
+In 2016, the Greenwich Interpretation Centre will be opened daily, starting June 15.
+Please note that operational hours are as follows:

-To make reservations for a self-directed visit at the Greenwich Interpretation Centre or to book the use of the Dalvay Trail House, please contact André Laurin at 902-672-6381 or firstname.lastname@example.org.
+To make reservations for a self-directed visit at the Greenwich Interpretation Centre or to book the use of the Dalvay Trail House, please contact Lauren Gauthier, Interpretation Coordinator at: 902-672-6381 or firstname.lastname@example.org.